th1j5/ouroboros.rocks/content/en/blog/20220212-tcp-ip-architecture.md

 [an RFC826-compliant ARP Linux Kernel Module](https://github.com/IRATI/stack/blob/master/kernel/rinarp/arp826.h)
 when working on IRATI.
-And we had to move it to a [different Ethertype](https://github.com/IRATI/stack/blob/master/kernel/rinarp/arp826.h#L29), because the Ethernet switches along the way were also dropping the packets as suspicious!
+And we had to move it to a [different Ethertype](https://github.com/IRATI/stack/blob/master/kernel/rinarp/arp826.h#L29), because the Ethernet switches along the way were dropping the RFC-compliant packets as suspicious!

 ## A message falling into deaf ears